drpicox/angular-architectureguide/README.md

 ### Modules directories
 ###### [Arch [X020](#arch-x020)]

-  - Put each module and its components inside a directory with the module name inside the `src/` folder.
+  - Put each module and its components inside a directory with the module name inside the `src/` directory.
 Yes, directories can have dots.

-    *Why?*: All code must be inside `src/` folder.
+    *Why?*: The `src/` directory separes source to be developed and versioned from other libraries or configurations.

     *Why?*: Instead of creating nested directories making all directories at the same levels is useful to get a good overview of the application.